gvwilson/sql-tutorial/pages/index.md

 [% double stem="create_use_index" suffix="sql out" %]

--   An <a href="#g:index">index</a> is an auxiliary data structure that enables faster access to records
+-   An [%g index "index" %] is an auxiliary data structure that enables faster access to records
     -   Spend storage space to buy speed
 -   Don't have to mention it explicitly in queries
     -   Database manager will use it automatically